aplteam/ServiceState/README.md

 # Interface between the Windows Service Control Manager and APL

-`ServiceState` is a member of the APLTree library.
-The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
-Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

 `ServiceState` is a namespace script that offers an interface between the Windows SCM (Service Control Manager) and a Dyalog APL application running as a service.